atrn/ici/ABOUT.md

-# anici

-This is anici, a programming language based on Tim Long's ICI.  anici has numerous changes and extensions to ICI but is fundamentally the same language (and implementation).
+This is heavily modified version of Tim Long's ICI.
+This variant has numerous changes and extensions but is fundamentally the same language (and implementation).

-Like ICI anici is a C-like interpretive language with dynamic types, automatic memory management, error reporting, and other nicities afforded by a runtime environment.

-anici changes ICI keywords and function names for aesthetic reasons and programs written using anici are *not* ICI programs.
-For instance ICI defines a type called "struct" (a hierarchical dictionary) which in anici is renamed to "map".
+Changes include modified ICI keywords and function names for aesthetic reasons.
+Programs written using this version are *not* really ICI programs.
+For instance ICI defines a type called "struct" (a hierarchical dictionary) which is renamed "map" in this version.

-anici also changes the definition of ICI's "int" type.
-An anici "int" is always 64 bits whereas ICI defines it to be same as C's long who's size is platform-specific.
+The definition of ICI's "int" type is also changed.
+An "int" is always 64 bits in this version whereas ICI defines it to be same as C's long (which varies in size).

-anici incorporates a number of what where previously dynamically loaded modules.
+A number of what where previously dynamically loaded modules are now part of the standard interpreter.
 The "archive" (object serialization), "net" (network sockets) and "sys" (system calls) modules are now intrinsic and their functions, types and other objects part of the base environment.

-Further additional standard functions are provided using the auto- loaded "core" modules. anici includes standard functional programming style constructs.
+Further additional standard functions are provided using the auto- loaded "core" modules.

 # implementation changes

-anici is implemented using C++ and changes the previous ICI C code in substantial ways to make use of C++ features.
-The overall structure of the interpreter is the same but the details are very different in places.
-Often the changes "mechanical", re-casting a previous C-style construct in C++.
-In some places ICI implemented, in C, its own versions of typical C++ mechanisms (virtual functions) and these instances have been replaced.
+This version of ICI is re-implemented using C++ and changes most of the previous C code in substantial ways to better use C++ features.
+The overall structure of the interpreter is essentially the same but the details are very different in many places.
+Often the changes are "mechanical", re-casting a previous C-style construct in C++.
+And in some places where ICI implemented, in C, its own versions of normal C++ mechanisms (e.g. virtual functions) the C++ native feature is used.

+The C++ standard library is **NOT** used.

 ## naming

 The C implementation uses "ici\_" as a prefix on names.
-The anici C++ code all resides with an "ici" namespace and prefixes have been removed.
+The C++ code all resides with an "ici" namespace and prefixes have been removed.
 Interestingly this is really a retraction.
 In ICI's ealier implementations there was no "ici\_" prefix.